servactory/servactory.com/docs/guide/exceptions/failure.md

 ### Method `fail_on!` <Badge type="tip" text="Since 2.5.0" />

-Intended to catch specified exceptions.
+Catches specified exceptions.

-The `fail_on!` method allows you to pass the class of the exception or exceptions, and also allows you to customize the text of the message.
+The `fail_on!` method accepts exception class(es) and optionally customizes the message text.

-Instead of the specified exceptions, the `fail!` method call will be used.
+Instead of the specified exceptions, `fail!` is called.
-Information about the original exception will be passed to the `fail!` method via `meta`.
+Original exception information passes to `fail!` via `meta`.

 #### Usage